Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere: Lie--Poisson preserving time integrator

 with $b_{i}a_{ij}+b_{j}a_{ji}=b_{i}b_{j}$ for all $i,j=1,\ldots,s$, the corresponding method being applied to Hamiltonian systems on a symplectic vector space $(\mathbb{R}^{2n},\Omega)$ is symplectic.
 An example is the implicit midpoint method.
 However, when directly applied to a Lie--Poisson system, a symplectic Runge-Kutta scheme does not yield a Poisson integrator.

 There exist a few approaches to obtain Poisson integrators for Lie--Poisson systems $(P,\left\{\cdot,\cdot\right\},H)$. \begin{itemize} \item If $P=\mathfrak{g}^{*}$, and the Hamiltonian $H$ can be split into the sum of integrable Hamiltonians, $H=\sum H_{i}$, one can use splitting methods \cite{McQui1,McQui2}. \item If $P=\mathfrak{g}^{*}$, the Lie--Poisson system is a Poisson reduction of a Hamiltonian system on $T^{*}G$.
 In this case, the discrete Lie--Poisson flow is constructed from a discrete $G$-invariant Lagrangian on $TG$ \cite{ChanScov,MarsPekSh}.
 The other approach is to embed $G$ in a linear space and use constrained symplectic integrator RATTLE \cite{ChanScov1,Jay,McLModVerdWil}.
 This, however, results in a very complicated scheme on high dimensional vector spaces.
-For example, in case of a 2-dimensional sphere $\mathrm{S}^{2}$, which is a coadjoint orbit of $\mathfrak{so}(3)^{*}$, one would lift the equations to $T^{*}\mathrm{SO}(3)$ embedded in $T^{*}\mathbb{R}^{3\times 3}$ with dimension 18. \item For domains originating from the generalised Hopf fibration, one can use \textit{collective symplectic integrators}.
+For example, in case of a 2-dimensional sphere $\mathrm{S}^{2}$, which is a coadjoint orbit of $\mathfrak{so}(3)^{*}$, one would lift the equations to $T^{*}\mathrm{SO}(3)$ embedded in $T^{*}\mathbb{R}^{3\times 3}$ with dimension 18. \item For domains originating from the generalized Hopf fibration, one can use \textit{collective symplectic integrators}.
 See \cite{McLachModVerd} for details. \end{itemize}

-The most recent approach is to make use of the Poisson reduction (more precisely, "unreduction" to be determined later on) to reduce the discrete symplectic flow on $T^{*}G$ (for example, symplectic Runge-Kutta method) to a discrete Lie--Poisson flow on $\mathfrak{g}^{*}$ \cite{ModViv}.
+The other approach is to make use of the Poisson reduction (more precisely, Poisson reconstruction) to reduce the discrete symplectic flow on $T^{*}G$ (for example, symplectic Runge-Kutta method) to a discrete Lie--Poisson flow on $\mathfrak{g}^{*}$ \cite{ModViv}.
 This is how \textit{isospectral Runge-Kutta methods} were developed for a large class of isospectral flows on $J$-quadratic Lie algebras, including the Euler-Zeitlin equations on a sphere.
 The main advantages of the method are that it is formulated directly on the algebra, does not involve expensive group-to-algebra maps, and can be applied to any isospectral flow.
 Therefore, we might expect that using the strategy from \cite{ModViv} to construct a Lie--Poisson integrator for \eqref{qEu} will give the same benefits, as isospectral flows considered in \cite{ModViv} have a similar geometry as equations \eqref{qEu} do.
-As we shall see below this strategy will result in the first numerical scheme for incompressible MHD that completely preserves the underlying geometry of the equations.